Chinese Trinidadians and Tobagonians

 Chinese Trinidadians and Tobagonians (sometimes Sino-Trinidadians and Tobagonians or Chinese Trinbagonians) are Trinidadians and Tobagonians of Han Chinese ancestry.
 The group includes people from mainland China, Hong Kong, and Overseas Chinese who have immigrated to Trinidad and Tobago and their descendants, including those who have emigrated to other countries.
 The term is usually applied both to people of mixed and unmixed Chinese ancestry, although the former usually appear as mixed race in census figures.
 Chinese settlement began in 1806.
-Between 1853 and 1866 2,645 Chinese immigrants arrived in Trinidad as indentured labour for the sugar and cacao plantations.
+Between 1853 and 1866, 2,645 Chinese immigrants arrived in Trinidad as indentured labour for the sugar and cacao plantations.
 Immigration peaked in the first half of the twentieth century, but was dramatically lowered after the Chinese Communist Revolution in 1949.
-After peaking at 8,361 in 1960, the unmixed Chinese population in Trinidad declined to 3,800 in 2000, however slightly increased to 3,984 in 2011.
+After peaking at 8,361 in 1960, the unmixed Chinese population in Trinidad declined to 3,800 in 2000; however, it slightly increased to 3,984 in 2011.

 Community

 The Chinese Trinidadian and Tobagonian community is a diverse mixture that includes first-generation immigrants from China, Trinidadians whose ancestors have lived in Trinidad for many generations and diasporan Trinidadians and Tobagonians.
 Most Trinidadian Chinese originate from Guangdong Province, especially among the Hakka Han people and Cantonese Han people.